jguix/jguix-site/md/blog/2018-04_versioning-features-in-an-angular-app.md

 ---
 title: "Versioning features in an angular app"
-excerpt: "Versioning components and instantiating the appropriate version dynamically is not only possible but also has some use cases.
+description: "Versioning components and instantiating the appropriate version dynamically is not only possible but also has some use cases.
 Check this post where I explain how to accomplish that using a ComponentFactoryResolver and structural directives."
 published: true
 datePublished: 1524553200000
 date: "2018-04-24T09:00:00.000Z"